SoloWolfStudios/tibiaboosttracker/replit.md

-# Tibia Discord Bot - Web Dashboard
+# Tibia Discord Bot

 ## Overview

-This is a full-stack web application that provides a Discord bot for tracking and posting daily boosted creatures and bosses from the MMORPG Tibia, along with a comprehensive web dashboard for monitoring and configuration.
-The bot automatically posts updates at 10:06 CEST (6 minutes after server save) and includes smart change detection to prevent spam.
+This is a Discord bot that intelligently tracks and posts daily boosted creatures and bosses from the MMORPG Tibia.
+The bot automatically monitors changes to the daily boosted creature and boss, posting updates only when they actually change to prevent spam.
+It uses the TibiaData API v4 for accurate data and posts at 10:06 CEST (right after Tibia server boot).
+The bot features custom skull and sword branding and is designed for easy deployment to Railway.com.

 ## User Preferences